naston70/jeremys-it-lab/99.MISC/neil-anderson/Security-Threat-Landscape/security.md

 - The attacker now has control of the botnet to launch attacks
 - DDos attacks are more difficult to mitigate against because the attack comes from multiple sources which could normally be expected to send legitimate traffic

+Spoofing: where an attacker fakes their identity
+* IP address, MAC address and Application spoofing

+Reflection and Amplification Attacks: a Dos attack where the attacker spoofs the victims source address
+- the attacker sends traffic supposedly from the victim which elicits a response from 'reflectors'
+- amplification causes a large amount of response traffic to the victim

+Man in the Middle Attacks: attacker inserts themselves into the communication path between legitimate hosts
+- attacker can then read and optionally modify the data
+- ARP spoofing is a well known man in the middle attack